 Membrane Bio Reactor (MBR) is a biological process commonly used to remove soluble contaminants from wastewater, such as BOD (Biological Oxygen Demand) and COD (Chemical Oxygen Demand).

-MBR technology involves an activated sludge process in a relatively compact reactor without any separate clarifier.
+Membrane Bio Reactor (MBR) technology involves an activated sludge process in a relatively compact reactor without any separate clarifier.
 In MBR technology, the membranes are submerged to filter out the mixed liquor, eliminating the need for clarification or settling and decanting.

 MBRs are commonly used for sewage or industrial wastewater treatment and produce a very high quality effluent with low suspended solids (SS).
 The membranes of the MBR provide a partial barrier to pathogens, reducing the need for wastewater disinfection and therefore make the MBR an economical option for clients.